Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC502-Ethical-Leadership-in-Software-Development/Critical-Thinking-Module-5/README.md

 ### Assignment Directions:

-**Ethical Frameworks**

-Analytics Processes.
-What are the ethical issues that arise when an organization decides to ensure its analytics processes always give the desired answer.
-Discuss in a five page paper, with examples, in the context of software engineering or AI.
+Data Governance.
+Research the concept of data governance and explain how it can enhance the value of an organization’s data.
+Support your discussion with examples from the field of software engineering to illustrate the benefits and practical applications of effective data governance, in a five-page paper.

 **Submission Instructions:**

 - Your paper must be five pages long, not including the required cover and references pages.
-- Submit your Word document using the file name: CSC502_Module4_LastName_FirstName.docx.
+- Submit your Word document using the file name: CSC502_Module5_LastName_FirstName.docx.
 - Support your analysis using at least three authoritative literary sources, which are cited using correct APA styling.
 - The paper should be formatting according to APA, resources on APA can be found in the CSU Global Writing Center (link in left navigation panel).